 As we mentioned in the previous solution, sometimes third-party applications can cause error 0x800f080d to appear.
 If this problem started occurring recently, it’s possible that a third-party application is causing it.

 To fix the problem, you need to check the list of all installed applications and look for any application that you don’t remember installing.
 Once you find such application, uninstall it and check if that solves the problem.

 Almost any application can cause this problem, but usually the issue is caused by security or system optimization applications, so keep an eye out for those.
-As for removing of applications, the best method to remove an application is to use uninstaller software such as Revo Uninstaller.
+As for removing of applications, the best method to remove an application is to use uninstaller software.